dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 ## Update: PACS Display Source and Settings PACS Simplification (2025-10-14)
 - FR-610 The status bar MUST display the current PACS using `ITenantContext.CurrentPacsKey` from the local DB (e.g., "default_pacs").
 - FR-611 The application MUST raise an event when `CurrentPacsKey` changes so listeners can update UI reactively.
-- FR-612 Settings â†’ PACS tab MUST NOT expose Rename/Remove actions; selection is applied by row selection.
+- FR-612 Settings ¡æ PACS tab MUST NOT expose Rename/Remove actions; selection is applied by row selection.
-- FR-613 Settings â†’ PACS tab MUST omit a dedicated Close button; users close the window using the window close control.
+- FR-613 Settings ¡æ PACS tab MUST omit a dedicated Close button; users close the window using the window close control.

 ## Update: Instant PACS Switch for Automation and Spy (2025-10-14)
-- FR-620 When PACS selection changes in Settings â†’ PACS, the Automation tab MUST immediately switch its active PACS context (load sequences for the new key).
+- FR-620 When PACS selection changes in Settings ¡æ PACS, the Automation tab MUST immediately switch its active PACS context (load sequences for the new key).
-- FR-621 When PACS selection changes, SpyWindow MUST immediately reflect the current PACS context for procedure storage and display the current PACS key.
+- FR-621 When PACS selection changes, AutomationWindow MUST immediately reflect the current PACS context for procedure storage and display the current PACS key.
 - FR-622 Automation tab MUST display text "PACS: {current_pacs_key}" near its header area.
-- FR-623 SpyWindow MUST display text "PACS: {current_pacs_key}" in the top bar and update live when the key changes.
+- FR-623 AutomationWindow MUST display text "PACS: {current_pacs_key}" in the top bar and update live when the key changes.

 ## Update: Per-PACS Spy Persistence + Invoke Test (2025-10-14)
 - FR-630 UI bookmarks map and custom procedures MUST be saved per PACS profile under: `%AppData%/Wysg.Musm/Radium/Pacs/{pacs_key}/bookmarks.json` and `ui-procedures.json`.
 - FR-631 On login and whenever `CurrentPacsKey` changes, both ProcedureExecutor and UiBookmarks MUST switch their storage paths to the current PACS directory.
-- FR-632 Add a new PACS method `InvokeTest` available in SpyWindowâ€™s Custom Procedures list.
+- FR-632 Add a new PACS method `InvokeTest` available in AutomationWindow¡¯s Custom Procedures list.
 Default auto-seed uses a single `Invoke` op targeting `TestInvoke` KnownControl.
 - FR-633 Add a new Automation module `TestInvoke` that runs the `InvokeTest` custom procedure via `PacsService.InvokeTestAsync()`.
- - FR-634 SpyWindow custom PACS methods list and editor MUST load/save procedures from the per-PACS `ui-procedures.json` (not the legacy global file).
+ - FR-634 AutomationWindow custom PACS methods list and editor MUST load/save procedures from the per-PACS `ui-procedures.json` (not the legacy global file).

-## Update: Test Automation Module â€“ ShowTestMessage (2025-10-14)
+## Update: Test Automation Module ?
+ShowTestMessage (2025-10-14)
 - FR-640 Add an Automation module `ShowTestMessage` which displays a modal message box with title "Test" and content "Test" when executed.
 - FR-641 Module must be executable from all sequences: NewStudy, AddStudy, and all OpenStudy Shortcut sequences.